ToolForge

 Frequently Asked Questions

-The most common reasons: (1) You crossed the 100-unit or 200-unit slab threshold โ€” the higher rate applies to your ENTIRE consumption, not just the excess.
-(2) A high Fuel Cost Adjustment (FCA) was applied.
-(3) An additional AC or appliance was used.
-(4) Meter reading error.
+The most common reasons: (1) You crossed the 200-unit slab threshold โ€” losing "protected" status for 6 months means ALL your units are now charged at the higher unprotected rate.
+(2) You crossed the 100-unit threshold which also nearly doubles your rate.
+(3) A high Fuel Cost Adjustment (FCA) was applied that month.
+(4) An AC started running for the summer.
+(5) Meter reading error.
 Compare your meter reading with the bill reading and use our electricity bill calculator to check if the amount seems right.

 What is a protected consumer in Pakistan?โ–ผ

-Is it worth getting solar panels in Pakistan in 2026?โ–ผ
+Is solar worth it in Pakistan in 2026?โ–ผ

 Estimate Your Electricity Bill Before It Arrives